Best phablet 2018: All the best big phones reviewed and ranked

 But it’s the software that really wins here.
 Google’s approach to Android is fantastic, and the Assistant is an AI that’s already better than Apple’s Siri.
 The whole OS feels fluid and quick, and it’s far more attractive than Samsung’s TouchWiz.

 The camera is stunning, too.
-It’s a 12-megapixel sensor that takes brilliant photos in all conditions, and it’s packed with portrait mode tricks too.
+It’s a 12-megapixel single sensor that takes brilliant photos in all conditions, and it’s packed with portrait mode tricks too.
+The Google Pixel 3 XL is supposedly just around the corner though, so like the Note 8 and Mate 10/Mate 10 Pro, its days are very much numbered.

 iPhone 8 Plus